 Ground Data Systems Hardware and Software

 Every ground station needs hardware and software components to operate and support spacecraft missions.
-There are a number of conceptual systems for tracking and commanding hundreds or thousands of small spacecraft and emulation tools also play an important role for these types of missions and systems.
-Table 11.2 lists some companies that provide front end and back end hardware and software for ground stations.
+There are a number of conceptual systems for the telemetry, tracking, and commanding of hundreds or thousands of small spacecraft.
+Emulation tools also play an important role for these types of missions and systems.
+Table 11-2 lists some companies that provide front-end and back-end hardware and software for ground stations.

 QuantumGND is a turnkey ground data system solution offered by Kratos/RT Logic designed specifically for small spacecraft applications.
-It is a complete C2-to-RF (Command and Control communication to Radio Frequency signal processing) turnkey small spacecraft ground data system package that includes everything from the C2 system through the ground network to the ground modem, giving a pre-integrated and easy-to-use solution.
-QuantumGND is comprised of quantumCMD for a small spacecraft C2, qFEP for front-end processing, encryption and decryption, and qRADIO for network transport and RF signal processing.
+It is a complete, turnkey small spacecraft ground data system package for Command and Control communication to Radio Frequency signal processing (C2-to-RF) that includes everything from the C2 system through the ground network, to the ground modem, giving a solution that is pre-integrated and easy-to-use.
+QuantumGND is comprised of quantumCMD for a small spacecraft command and control, qFEP for front-end processing, encryption and decryption, and qRADIO for network transport and RF signal processing.
 All these components are also available separately and independently for users who need only particular components for their customized ground data system.
-A block diagram on how quantumGND works is shown in Figure 11.5.

-For system engineering and testing of a spacecraft constellation, SoftFEP can emulate thousands of spacecraft in a constellation and their ground networks.
-It dynamically exercises the constellation management, ground payload and TT&C software and simulates the entire end-to-end multi-node communication system.
-It has been used to model complex space to ground communication systems and also to emulate thousands of data channels to test the software applications that process that data.
+For systems engineering and testing of a constellation of spacecraft, SoftFEP can emulate thousands of spacecraft in constellation with their ground networks.
+It dynamically exercises the constellation management, ground payload and TT&C software, and simulates the entire end-to-end, multi-node communication system.
+It has been used to model complex space-to-ground communication systems, and also to emulate thousands of data channels to test software applications that process data.

 The Distributed Simulation & Test Environment (DSTE) is a family of standard products designed and developed by SSBV Space and Ground Systems to support simulation, assembly, integration and testing of spacecraft, subsystems and payloads.
-All the elements of DSTE are based on modular hardware and software architecture that utilizes the latest technology to enable multi-purpose modules and components in a common and reconfigurable spacecraft and instrument simulation and test environment.
+All the elements of DSTE are based on modular hardware and software architectures that use the latest technology to enable multi-purpose modules and components in a common, reconfigurable, spacecraft and instrument simulation and test environment.

-These missions are actively proving the value of inter-satellite communications to relay data to the ground, with potential for saved costs and improved quality that can result from small spacecraft exchanging ground stations with existing satellite phone constellations instead of ground stations may see potential cost savings and quality improvements.
+These missions are actively proving the value of using inter-satellite communications to relay data to the ground.
+Small spacecraft that use existing satellite phone constellations instead of ground stations may see potential cost savings and quality improvements.

 On the Horizon

-As the ground data systems and communication options for small spacecraft, particularly cubesats, expand, engineers must consider the trade-off between data quality, data volume and cost.
-In the past, several missions depended entirely on amateur radio ground stations to support spacecraft operation and communication, and the amateur radio community has proved to be invaluable to the cubesat community.
-As mission complexity and data requirements increase, more projects are looking to non-amateur ground stations and other options like inter-satellite communications or laser optical communications, and phased array ground stations 23.
+As the ground data systems and communication options for small spacecraft (particularly CubeSats) expand, engineers must consider the trade-off between data quality, data volume, and cost.
+In the past, several missions depended entirely on amateur radio ground stations to support spacecraft operation and communication, and the amateur radio community has proved to be invaluable to the CubeSat community.
+As mission complexity and data requirements increase, more projects are looking to non-amateur ground stations and other options like inter-satellite communications, laser optical communications, and phased array ground stations 23.
 These options, however, tend to present higher costs due to the need for associated radio frequency licenses and bespoke software specific to a given service provider.
 Further, the service itself may be priced based on data size or communication duration.
 Many factors can affect the cost, data quality and size of each communication method, and for some of these methods the factors are either only beginning to be understood in the context of small spacecraft operations, or they have yet to be encountered.
-The relationship between data quality, data size and cost for these communication methods must be studied over the coming years as the various methods are analyzed by current and future small spacecraft missions.
+The relationship between data quality, data size and cost for these communication methods must be studied over the coming years, as the various methods are analyzed by current and future small spacecraft missions.

-Planning & scheduling and data management are two areas of ongoing research within the field of small spacecraft ground data systems software.
-The future will see an increasing number of small spacecraft missions involving not only single spacecraft but swarms, constellations and formations of spacecraft .
-A distributed infrastructure of small spacecraft made up of dozens, if not hundreds, of units would allow low-cost high-resolution Earth observation and science missions.
-However, the number of ground station networks that can accommodate constellations is restricted, as the scalability of mission operations without significant automation is limited.
+Planning & Scheduling and Data Management are two areas of ongoing research within the field of small spacecraft ground data systems software.
+The future will see an increasing number of small spacecraft missions involving not only single spacecraft, but swarms, constellations, and formations of spacecraft25.
+A distributed infrastructure of small spacecraft made up of dozens, if not hundreds, of units would allow low-cost, high-resolution Earth observation and science missions.
+However, the number of ground station networks that can accommodate constellations is restricted, as the scalability of mission operations is limited without significant automation.
 The number of operators typically scales linearly with the number of telemetry nodes required to monitor the spacecraft26.
 The Space Telecommunications, Astronomy and Radiation (STAR) laboratory from Massachusetts Institute of Technology presents a solution to scalability concerns regarding constellations.
 The Autonomous CubeSat Constellation Earth-observing Scheduling System (ACCESS) is designed to plan constellation operations using onboard and ground-based algorithms.
 This system would simplify data routing and offer better routing performance for inter-satellite data handling27.

 Depending on the requirements and priorities of the user, different types of solutions to build and assemble a ground station are available in the market.
-If the user wants to focus more on the payload and the system engineering of the spacecraft, some companies have pre-defined turnkey solutions, which provide full capability and support for the spacecraft ground communications.
+If the user wants to focus more on the payload and the systems engineering of the spacecraft, some companies have pre-defined turnkey solutions, which provide full capability and support for the spacecraft ground communications.
 Other possible solutions are customizing the ground station with specific components (such as antennas, transceivers, modems and software) that can be provided by different manufacturers.
-The user can choose all the different pieces of hardware and software needed for this purpose and have a customized ground station assembled.
-Finally, another valuable solution for small spacecraft to communicate with Earth is using inter-satellite communications relays.
-Some cubesat missions have already demonstrated these capabilities.
+The user can choose all the different pieces of hardware and software needed for this purpose, and have a customized ground station assembled.
+Finally, another valuable solution for small spacecraft to communicate with Earth is using an inter-satellite communications relay.
+Some CubeSat missions have already demonstrated these capabilities.

-Whichever solution turns out to be the most reasonable and appropriate, it must be ensured that the chosen ground system can provide cost-effective, accurate and on-time space communication during the whole mission.
+Whichever solution turns out to be the most reasonable and appropriate, the chosen ground system must provide cost-effective, accurate, and on-time space communications for the entire mission duration.